Srujanaaddanki/Travel-Insights-Budget-Analysis-Dashboard/README.md

-📊 Travel Insights & Budget Analysis Dashboard (Power BI) 🔍 Project Overview
-This project presents an interactive Power BI dashboard that analyzes travel behavior, budget utilization, seasonal trends, and customer satisfaction based on survey data.
-The dashboard is designed to provide actionable insights for understanding how travelers plan trips, manage budgets, and evaluate their overall experience.

-🎯 Objectives
-🔹Analyze travel patterns across months, seasons, and travel modes 🔹Understand budget utilization and trip cost variations 🔹Evaluate customer satisfaction using rating-based visuals 🔹Identify popular destinations and traveler preferences 🔹Provide forecast-driven insights for future travel planning

-🧩 Key Features
-🔹Executive Overview with KPIs and high-level insights 🔹2D Trend Analysis including seasonal patterns and forecasts 🔹3D & Geographic Analysis to visualize travel origins and destinations 🔹Interactive slicers for month, season, gender, and travel mode 🔹Custom DAX measures for budget utilization and averages 🔹Star-based rating visuals for satisfaction analysis

-📈 Dashboard Pages
-1️⃣ Executive Dashboard Overview
-Quick snapshot of key metrics such as total trips, average budget, trip duration, and satisfaction scores.
-2️⃣ Travel Trends & Forecast Insights (2D)
-Time-series analysis showing monthly and seasonal trends, along with short-term forecasting.
-3️⃣ Traveler Journey & Geographic Analysis (3D)
-Geographical and hierarchical visuals highlighting destination popularity and traveler behavior across occupations and trip types.

-🛠 Tools & Technologies
-🔹Power BI Desktop
-🔹DAX (Data Analysis Expressions)
-🔹Excel (Data Source)

-📂 Repository Contents
-🔹PowerBITripdataProject.pbix – Power BI dashboard file
-🔹tripdatabi.xlsx – Source dataset

-📌 How to Use
-🔹Download the .pbix file
-🔹Open it using Power BI Desktop
-🔹Enable map visuals if prompted (for geographic analysis) 🔹Interact with slicers and visuals to explore insights

-🚀 Learning Outcomes
-🔹Hands-on experience with dashboard design principles 🔹Practical application of DAX calculations
-🔹Improved understanding of data storytelling and visualization 🔹Exposure to real-world analytics use cases

-👤 Author
-Srujana Addanki
-Aspiring Data Analyst | Power BI | Data Visualization 🔗 LinkedIn, GitHub, and dataset links are included for reference and transparency.
+# 📊 Travel Insights & Budget Analysis Dashboard
+### An Interactive Power BI Dashboard for Travel Behavior & Budget Analytics

+Travel data often remains underutilized due to static reports and lack of interactivity.
+This project transforms raw travel survey data into a **dynamic, insight-driven Power BI dashboard** that helps understand travel patterns, budget utilization, seasonal trends, and traveler satisfaction.

+The dashboard is designed to support **data-driven decision-making** through visually rich and interactive analytics.

+---

+## 🔍 Project Overview

+The **Travel Insights & Budget Analysis Dashboard** provides a comprehensive analysis of travel behavior using Power BI.
+It enables users to explore how travelers plan trips, spend budgets, choose destinations, and rate their experiences across different seasons and travel modes.

+This project focuses on **storytelling through data** by combining KPIs, trends, geographic analysis, and customer satisfaction metrics.

+---

+## 🎯 Project Objectives

+- Analyze travel patterns across months, seasons, and travel modes
+- Understand budget utilization and trip cost variations
+- Evaluate traveler satisfaction using rating-based visuals
+- Identify popular destinations and traveler preferences
+- Provide trend-based and forecast-driven insights for future planning

+---

+## 🧩 Key Features

+- **Executive Overview Dashboard** with key KPIs
+- **Trend Analysis (2D)** showing seasonal and monthly travel behavior
+- **Geographic & Hierarchical Analysis (3D)** for destinations and journeys
+- **Interactive slicers** for month, season, gender, and travel mode
+- **Custom DAX measures** for budget utilization and averages
+- **Star-based rating visuals** to analyze customer satisfaction

+---

+## 📈 Dashboard Pages

+### 1️⃣ Executive Overview Dashboard
+Provides a quick snapshot of key metrics such as:
+- Total number of trips
+- Average travel budget
+- Trip duration
+- Overall satisfaction score

+---

+### 2️⃣ Travel Trends & Forecast Insights (2D)
+- Monthly and seasonal travel trends
+- Budget variations over time
+- Forecast-based insights for future travel behavior

+---

+### 3️⃣ Traveler Journey & Geographic Analysis (3D)
+- Destination popularity across regions
+- Travel behavior based on occupation and trip type
+- Hierarchical and map-based visual exploration

+---

+## 🛠 Tools & Technologies Used

+- **Power BI Desktop**
+- **DAX (Data Analysis Expressions)**
+- **Microsoft Excel** (Data Source)

+---

+## 📂 Repository Contents

+- `PowerBITripdataProject.pbix` – Power BI dashboard file
+- `tripdatabi.xlsx` – Source dataset

+---

+## ▶️ How to Use the Dashboard

+1. Download the `.pbix` file
+2. Open it using **Power BI Desktop**
+3. Enable map visuals if prompted (for geographic insights)
+4. Use slicers and filters to interact with the dashboard
+5. Explore insights across different dimensions

+---

+## 🚀 Learning Outcomes

+- Hands-on experience with Power BI dashboard design
+- Practical implementation of DAX calculations
+- Improved understanding of data storytelling and visualization
+- Exposure to real-world business analytics scenarios

+---

+## 👤 Author

+**Srujana Addanki**
+Aspiring Data Analyst | Power BI | Data Visualization

+🔗 *LinkedIn, GitHub, and dataset links are included for transparency and reference.*

+---

+⭐ *If you find this dashboard useful, feel free to star the repository!*